 Perhaps it would not have perplexed my neighbors so much if I wasn’t an American citizen enrolled full-time in a 3-year philosophy program in a Polish University.
 I had not seen my University or even visited Poland before paying tuition of 3,000 euro, packed my 48-Pound bag and traveled 4,761 miles (7,662 km) to a place I would call home for the next three years.
 Some people thought I was brave, with others thought me crazy.
 Looking back, I think I was just a frugal student looking for an opportunity to see the world, get an education, and graduate with zero debt.

 My international travels and studies did not start in such an intense manner.
-I had previously gone on family holidays to Canada, Mexico, and Europe.
-I had an Associates in Science and an ESL teaching certificate that had been put to good use teaching English in Asia for six months.
+I had previously gone on family holidays to 3 different continents.
 I had already felt the pain known to many travelers of leaving one loved one to visit another loved one thousands of miles away.
 I had also experienced astonishing changes in my understanding of the world.
 The world was my oyster, and I realized there was nothing to fear.
 However, though helpful, those experiences weren’t necessary to form a beautiful life in Lublin.
 At my new school in a new city there was a quite an assortment of fellow students.
 Some had seen the University before enrolling.
 One friend from South Korea had never traveled before he enrolled and still thrived.
 We were all largely new to Poland and together managed to create a beautiful communal home.
 The universal expat family is one beautiful element that often develops out of long-term travel.